 Class 43-D-SE 4/29/1943 2nd Lt.
 0801160 Greenville, SC

 Born in Greenville, S.C., Paul Adams dreamed of being a pilot since childhood.
-This dream was made possible because in 1940, the U.S. War Department asked the training unit to establish an experimental program to prove that blacks could become good pilots and flight instructors.
+This dream was made possible in 1940, when the U.S. War Department asked the training unit to establish an experimental program to prove that blacks could become good pilots and flight instructors.

 Other assignments included: Hickam field AFB in Honolulu, HI, in Headquarters Pacific Air Division; instructor at Howard University, Washington, DC; Denver, CO for Photo Interpretation School; Westover, MA, with dual responsibilities as Supply and Intelligence Officer; Goose Bay, Newfoundland as an Intelligence Officer; and finally as Deputy Base Commander at Lincoln, NE.

 Upon his retirement from the Air Force, Adams began his teaching career at Lincoln High in Lincoln, Nebraska.
 He was a former leader of the Lincoln NAACP and one of three black teachers in Lincoln Public Schools when he started teaching in 1964.
-He taught industrial arts, and would also teach the school system’s first Black history classat Lincoln High until 1982, when he retired from school but not from teaching and serving his community.
+He taught industrial arts, and would also teach the school system’s first Black history class at Lincoln High until 1982, when he retired from school but not from teaching and serving his community.
 In 2008 the city of Lincoln honored his contributions by naming a newly built elementary school for him.
 (The Adams Elementary School’s mascot is the “Aviators,” of course.)

-Lt.
-Col. Adams had a tremendous impact on our country, state, and city.
+Lt Col Adams had a tremendous impact on our country, state, and city.
 Adams and the other Tuskegee Airmen, though segregated from the “white” units, served their country faithfully, flying many successful missions.
 He is an example to all of us and is very deserving of having a school named after him.

 The CAF Red Tail Squadron is a volunteer-driven organization dedicated to educating audiences across the country about the history and legacy of the Tuskegee Airmen, America’s first black military pilots and their support personnel.
 Learn more at www.redtail.org.